avidal/fastlike/README.md

-# Fastlike
+# fastlike

-Fastlike is a Go project that implements the Fastly Compute@Edge ABI using `wasmtime` and exposes a `http.Handler` for you to use.
+fastlike is a Go project that implements the Fastly Compute@Edge ABI using `wasmtime` and exposes a `http.Handler` for you to use.

 There's a proxy implementation in `cmd/fastlike` which you can run with: